David P. Gushee

 David P. Gushee is the Distinguished University Professor of Christian Ethics and Director of the Center for Theology and Public Life at Mercer University.
 Raised in Virginia, he earned his Bachelor of Arts at the College of William and Mary (1984), Master of Divinity at Southern Baptist Theological Seminary (1987) and both the Master of Philosophy (1990) and Doctor of Philosophy (1993) in Christian Ethics at Union Theological Seminary in New York.
 He has taught for twenty years in fulltime and guest capacities and lectured widely in the United States and Canada as well as in Great Britain, Europe, Australia, and South America.

 Dr. Gushee is a scholar, activist, and churchman.
 His research interests focus on the ethical teachings of Jesus Christ and the Christian theological-ethical tradition, together with its contemporary implications for Christian discipleship and public witness.
-He has published fifteen books, with four more in development, and many hundreds of essays, book chapters, articles, reviews, and opinion pieces.
-Probably his most widely noted books are Righteous Gentiles of the Holocaust (Fortress, 1994/Paragon House, 2003), Kingdom Ethics (IVP, 2003),The Future of Faith in American Politics (Baylor, 2008), and a devotional work with his wife Jeanie called Yours is the Day, Lord, Yours is the Night (Thomas Nelson, 2012).
-His new work, the broadly endorsed Sacredness of Human Life (Eerdmans, 2013), interrogates what it has meant, and proposes what it should mean, to say that human life is sacred.
-It is his most ambitious and demanding scholarly project to date.
+He has published seventeen books, with four more in development, and many hundreds of essays, book chapters, articles, reviews, and opinion pieces.
+Probably his most widely noted books are Righteous Gentiles of the Holocaust (Fortress, 1994/Paragon House, 2003), Kingdom Ethics (IVP, 2003),The Future of Faith in American Politics (Baylor, 2008), a devotional work with his wife Jeanie called Yours is the Day, Lord, Yours is the Night (Thomas Nelson, 2012), and the broadly endorsed Sacredness of Human Life (Eerdmans, 2013), which interrogates what it has meant, and proposes what it should mean, to say that human life is sacred.
+It is his most ambitious and demanding scholarly project to date, and has been nominated for the prestigious Grawemeyer Award.

 Dr. Gushee, his beloved wife Jeanie, and their regal cat Noah reside in Atlanta, Georgia, where they eagerly await visits from their grown children Holly (with her husband Jonathan), David, and Marie.
-They attend First Baptist Church in Decatur, where he teaches a weekly Sunday School class when in town.
-David is a long-time Atlanta Braves fan and, at 50, still very much enjoys competing with his students and colleagues on the tennis court.
+An ordained Baptist minister, Dr. Gushee and his wife attend First Baptist Church in Decatur, where he teaches a weekly Sunday School class when in town, as well as Holy Cross Catholic Church.
+David is a long-time Atlanta Braves fan and, at 51, still very much enjoys competing with his students and colleagues on the tennis court.